HritikaGupta22/Dashboard-on-Pan-India-Consumer-Transaction/README.md

 **Fraud Insights**

 - Fraudulent activities were observed across all age groups and transaction amounts, indicating that fraud can be for any age group or transaction value.

+## Managerial Implications

+- With 52.4% of transactions being fraudulent, it is critical to invest in advanced fraud detection systems leveraging machine learning and AI to analyze transaction patterns and flag anomalies in real-time.
+- With females showing higher fraudulent transaction volumes, businesses should ensure robust identity verification mechanisms for online shopping platforms.
+- Online Shopping is the leading category in transaction volume, signaling an opportunity to enhance digital payment systems, introduce loyalty programs, and optimize the online user experience.
+- Tamil Nadu’s high transaction amounts, especially in Travel and Online Shopping, suggest targeting this region with premium services or high-value offerings to build long term relationship.
+- The overall decreasing trend in transaction amounts after June 2023 should prompt a review of economic factors or market disruptions that might have caused this decline.